Best JBL Headphones - 2018

 - Feature-packed.
 JBL has a wide selection of wireless and noise canceling headphones.
 Some of them even come with a feature-rich app that lets you control the level of noise cancellation in each ear cup as well as giving you access to auto-off timers, and a fully parametric equalizer.
 They even have self-calibrating headphones that give you the best listening experience based on your ears, position, and shape.
 Overall, JBL sets a benchmark for other brands in terms of feature-packed devices.

 - Good for Noise Cancelling.
 JBL has good commuting headphones thanks to their strong noise cancellation.
 Granted they're not as good as some of the Bose headphones, but they do well at canceling and reducing ambient noise in most conditions.

 - Mediocre Comfort.
-We've only tested a couple of headphones from JBL, but comfort has been one of their middling attributes.They are either too tight or have slightly small ear cups that do not quite fit well around all listener's ears.
+We've only tested a few headphones from JBL, but comfort has been one of their middling attributes.They are either too tight or have slightly small ear cups that do not quite fit well around all listener's ears.

 - Plasticky Designs.
 Most of the headphones that we've reviewed from JBL have been decently well made but have a slightly plasticky feel to them, especially considering their price range.
 This does not mean they have a poor build quality, just that they feel a bit cheap at times.

 - Lacks Open-back Models.
 While JBL does offer a wide range of headphones for different use cases, they lack more critical listening oriented headphones with open-back designs that create spacious soundstages.
 This may not be an issue for most casual listeners, but this makes most of their lineup not targeted towards a pure critical listening experience.